-The Company, as Responsible Entity of the Trust, has an established a Compliance Committee pursuant to Part 5C of the Corporations Act, to assist the Board to discharge its risk management and compliance responsibilities as Responsible Entity.
+The Board will have primary responsibility for ensuring that the significant risks facing the HPI Group have been identified and adequate control, monitoring and reporting mechanisms are in place.
+The Company, as Responsible Entity of the Trust, has established a Compliance Committee pursuant to Part 5C of the Corporations Act, to assist the Board to discharge its risk management and compliance responsibilities as Responsible Entity.
 This Compliance Committee is responsible for the oversight of risk management, internal control systems and compliance matters specific to its obligations as the Responsible Entity.
 Under the Compliance Committee Charter, the Committee will meet at least once in each quarter.
 Significant matters arising during a quarter are addressed by Management and escalated as appropriate.